Generalizing quantum dimensions: Symmetry-based classification of local pseudo-Hermitian systems and the corresponding domain walls: introduction

 One of the most fundamental ideas in the studies on non-Hermitian systems is the similarity transformation, which maps a pseudo-Hermitian system to the Hermitian system \cite{Mostafazadeh:2001jk,Mostafazadeh:2001nr,Mostafazadeh:2002id}.
-Especially, when the system has the $PT$ symmetry, this has played an important role\cite{Bender:1998ke}.
+Especially, when the system has the parity-time (PT) symmetry, this has played an important role\cite{Bender:1998ke}.
 In quantum field theory, a kind of law of thermodynamics, called Zamolodchikov's $c$-theorem\cite{Zamolodchikov:1986gt} has been generalized to $c_{\text{eff}}$-theorem\cite{Castro-Alvaredo:2017udm} for $PT$ symmetric models where $c$ is the central charge of a CFT and $c_{\text{eff}}$ is the effective central charge.
 The phenomenology of this theorem is simple: the effective central charge $c_{\text{eff}}$ of a system should not increase during renormalization group (RG) flow under some suitable assumptions, such as $PT$ symmetry.
 Hence, one may expect a dual relation between the $c_{\text{eff}}$-theorem for non-Hermitian systems and the $c$-theorem for the corresponding Hermitian systems, but the quantum field theoretic (QFT) formulation of the similarity transformation has not been studied widely.
 Moreover, it is known that the similarity transformation can change the locality of the system, and this is analogous to the gauge transformations\cite{Fernandez:2015aqe}.
-Hence, at this stage, a local pseudo-Hermitian system is more treatable than the corresponding nonlocal Hermitian system in QFT \footnote{We will study the symmetry topological field theories of nonlocal Hermitian systems constructed from local pseudo-Hermitian systems by the similarity transformations elsewhere.}.
+Hence, at this stage, a local pseudo-Hermitian system is more treatable than the corresponding nonlocal Hermitian system in QFT (For readers interested in the implications of the similarity transformation, we note the complementary work by the authors \cite{Fukusumi:2025fir} and the references therein).
 In this sense, characterizations of pseudo-Hermitian systems and their quantum phase have still been under development in the QFT language.
 We note related earlier studies\cite{Guruswamy:1996rk,LeClair:2007iy} and recent one\cite{Hsieh:2022hgi}.
-It is also worth noting that the corresponding level-rank duality\cite{Kuniba:1990im,Nakanishi:1990hj,Altschuler:1990th} has been studied in \cite{Buican:2017rya,Ferrari:2023fez,Creutzig:2024ljv} with a close connection to the $3d-3d$ correspondence\cite{Chung:2014qpa,Chun:2019mal}.
+It is also worth noting that the corresponding level-rank duality\cite{Kuniba:1990im,Kuniba:1990zh,Nakanishi:1990hj,Altschuler:1990th} has been studied in \cite{Buican:2017rya,Ferrari:2023fez,Creutzig:2024ljv} with a close connection to the $3d-3d$ correspondence\cite{Chung:2014qpa,Chun:2019mal}.